bhattlab/lathe/README.md

 First, install miniconda3.
 This is an environment management system that should keep everything organized.

+Then install snakemake.
+This can be done with:

+	pip install snakemake

-Once installed, clone this github directory to some location where it can be stored permanently.
+Next, clone this github directory to some location where it can be stored permanently.

     git clone https://github.com/elimoss/metagenomics_workflows.git